justin-zz/ECE1512-Project-B/README.md

 </div>

 ## Project Overview
 This repository implements an Attention-Based Multiple Instance Learning (ABMIL) model for histopathology whole slide image (WSI) classification.
 The model processes image patches and aggregates them with attention mechanisms for slide-level predictions.
+For more information read the <a href="/Multiple Instance Learning Methods for Computational Pathology.pdf">report</a>    on this work.
 The system is designed for binary/multi-class classification of histopathology slides by:

 1. Extracting features from individual image patches